juliohsu/quantum-ai-models/README.md

 Objective: make the model training cheaper and interpretable.

-What-to-do: apply quantum tunneling to escape local minima and find the global minimium in a complex energy landscape.
+What-To-Do: apply quantum tunneling to escape local minima and find the global minimium in a complex energy landscape.

 How-to-do:<br>
 1 - implement hard attention<br>